 Our first grade in forex literacy is for understanding how to read the price quote.
-In forex, currencies are always quoted in pairs.
-In other words, it’s only possible to value a currency in terms of another one.
+In forex, currencies are always quoted in currency pairs.
+In other words, it’s only possible to value a currency in relation to another one.
 If you want to buy 100 Euros, how are you going to pay for it?
 If you were to pay in euros, you’d not be currency trading, and when you use another currency to fund your purchase of the euros, you’re actually creating a forex quote.

 It’s actually quite easy to evaluate forex quotes once you get the hang of it, and the fastest way to learn is by considering some examples: